cloud-native-toolkit/image-cli-tools/README.md

     Your terminal is now in the container.

-Use this shell to run commands using the installed CLIs.
+Use this shell to run commands using the installed tools and scripts.

 When you're finished running commands, to exit the client.

-- To leave the `icclient` container shell, like any shell:
+- To leave the `icclient` container shell, as with any shell:

     ```bash
     exit